According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 So how do you become a better leader?

 Using the list above, you can easily identify which of your traits are good, and which might need a little work.
 You can easily find guides online to become self-disciplined or more focussed, or any other skills you think need polishing.

 Read autobiographies by the world’s biggest leaders

-Getting to know the world’s biggest leaders, and understanding their perspective will naturally help you become a better leader.
-In 2016, Forbes created a list of the best biographies to improve your leadership skills which is definitely worth a look.
+Getting to know the world’s biggest leaders, and understanding their perspectives will naturally help you become a better leader.
+In 2016, Forbes created a list of the best biographies to improve your leadership skills which are definitely worth a look.